 QuantiChrom™ Carbonyl Assay Kit

-- Quantification of carbonyl groups or protein carbonyls in biological samples.
+- For quantitative determination of carbonyl groups or protein carbonyls and evaluation of drug modulators.

 - Fast and sensitive.
 Use of 100 µL sample.
 Linear detection range from 12 to 250 µM carbonyl in 96-well plate assay.